SimonYamazaki/EEG2BIDS/README.md

 ```
 bash EEG2BIDS.sh --bids_dir /path/to/bids_dir --script name_of_script_without_matlab_extension
 ```
 If the ```EEG2BIDS_*YOUR-TASK*.m``` file is made in a similar manner to the examples given in this repository, single subjects can be run by specifying a subject and a session argument.
+The bids_dir will be created if it does not exist.
 Example:
 ```
 bash EEG2BIDS.sh --bids_dir /path/to/bids_dir --script name_of_script_without_matlab_extension --subject 001 --session via11
 ```